Electrical insulation paper: Production

 The more demanding application the cleaner the paper needs to be.
 Paper machines are run with deionised or even distilled process water when producing higher grades of electrical insulation paper.
 Electrical insulation papers are made from well delignified unbleached kraft pulp.

 Applications

 Cable paper

 Electrical cables are categorized by the voltage and current used.
 Telephone cables have moderate voltage and current associated with cables leading moderate electric current or transmitting electrical signals.
 The telephone cables have a large number of conductors that are individually insulated.
-In order to not become excessively thick the paper needs to be thin (30-40 g/m2).
+The paper needs to be thin (30-40 g/m2).
 A normal power cable needs more insulation and therefore paper with higher paper density is used, normally 60-190 g/m2.
 The paper needs to be strong, elastic, uniform and free of holes or debris.
 These applications are being replaced by plastic insulation.

 High voltage power cable paper

 Submarine power cables at very high voltages (> 400 kV) are a very demanding application.
 The paper is normally 65-155 g/m2 and mostly produced on two ply paper machines.
 An advantage of using paper in sea cables is that in case of leakage, the paper will swell and prevent water from flowing along the cable.